Consent

 Did you spend time in Russia or elsewhere in the former Soviet Union in the early 1990s?
 Have you saved an artifact, souvenir, kitschy trinket, book, or memento that embodies the spirit of that time?

-Abby Latour is a journalist and writer.
+Abby Latour is a journalist based in New York City.
 For more information about this project, email 90srussia@gmail.com, or see @early90srussia on Instagram.

 This is Part III in a three-part series.
 Part I may be found here, and Part II here.